In South Korea, CO2 emissions during 2021 have grown 21.351 megatons, 3.53% compared to 2020.

 In addition to its total emissions of CO2 into the atmospher, which logically depend, among other variables, on the country's population, it is convenient to analyze the behavior of its emissions per inhabitant.
-In the table we see that per capita CO2 emissions in South Korea, have decreased in 2020, in which they have been 12.13 tons per inhabitant.
+In the table we see that per capita CO2 emissions in South Korea, have increased in 2021, in which they have been 12.13 tons per inhabitant.

-Regarding evolution f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
-In the last period, South Korea, has emitted 0.28 kilos for every $ 1,000 of GDP, a lower figure than in 2019.
+Finally, it is interesting to observe the behavior f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
+In the last period, South Korea, has emitted 0.27 kilos for every $ 1,000 of GDP, a lower figure than in 2020.

 In the table we can see the evolution of CO2 emissions, which have decreased since 2011, as have per capita emissions and as well as CO2 emissions per $ 1,000 of GDP.Total carbon dioxide emissions have also decreased compared to 2016, although per capita emissions have increased in this period.

 Click on the following link to see the ranking of CO2 emissions by countries and in the Economy of South Korea to see all the information we publish about South Korea.